Jason-Ahmed-123/week9-readme-generator/README.md

   # README Generator

   ## Description:
-  # A simple markdown file generator, that creates a README file based on user answers to automatic questions.
+  # A simple markdown file generator that creates a new README file based on user inputs.

   ## Installation steps (if neccessary):
-  # none
+  # None.

   ## User instructions (if neccessary):
-  # Simply answer the questions as you are prompted.
+  # Simply answer the questions when prompted.

   ## Credits:
   # Jason Ahmed